 - Due to the often draconian rules placed on the writers of the Ravenloft novels, and after getting asked for one revision one too many times, P.N Elrod wrote in a character named Tew Yssup (Wet Pussy) in I, Strahd: The War Against Azalin.
 Most readers thought it was childish.

 - H. P. Lovecraft was once asked to write a story as a ghostwriter for Zealia Bishop.
 He got an outline of what Zealia wanted.
 "There is an Indian mound near here, which is haunted by a headless ghost.
 Sometimes it is a woman".
-Lovecraft hated it, because it sounded like a generic ghost story, but the outline was vague enough that he could apply a lot of license to it.
-What he ended up writing was The Mound, a story about a explorer discovering and living with an ancient race of subterranean immortals who worship Cthulhu.
+Lovecraft hated it because it sounded like a generic ghost story, but the outline was vague enough that he could apply a lot of license to it.
+What he ended up writing was The Mound, a story about an explorer discovering and living with an ancient race of subterranean immortals who worship Cthulhu.

 - Kings is a modern retelling of the story of King David.
 The executives, in hopes of hiding this, made a strict rule that the phrase "King David" never be spoken.
 In the last episode of season 1, David is referred to by Rev. Samuelson as "David Shepherd, son of Jesse, son of Judah."
 Not even "King David" could rival that phrase in obviousness.

-- He did it again in Crusade, a show notoriously killed by Executive Meddling.
+- J. Michael Straczynski did it again in Crusade, a show notoriously killed by Executive Meddling.
 In one specific instance, he was asked to write in more sex.
 He did.
 One of the characters was revealed to be a total pervert, fascinated by sex between alien races.
 In one episode a clip is shown of a Pak'Ma'Ra engaged in doggy-style sex with a Drazi, something that is completely impossible, especially in the manner described, due to the actual locations of the reproductive organs presented as though in the same place as humans.
 They are not.
 The clip is even plot-relevant: it is used to distract some guards.

-- Rumors and theories persist that the episode iKiss was only written due to Executive Meddling, based on a few pieces of evidence including Dan include the skewering of Teen genre tropes with the "Kelly Cooper" skit, then doing the biggest one of all, the First Kiss.
+- Rumors and theories persist that the episode "iKiss" was only written due to Executive Meddling, based on a few pieces of evidence including Dan include the skewering of Teen genre tropes with the "Kelly Cooper" skit, then doing the biggest one of all, the First Kiss.